GaloisInc/daedalus/docs-src/source/user-guide/external.rst

-DaeDaLus supports an interface for declaring parsers and types whose implementations are provided by the code generation backend (currently C++).
+DaeDaLus supports an interface for declaring parsers and types whose implementations are provided by the code generation backend (currently C++ and Rust).
 This is useful when integrating DaeDaLus-generated code with host-language libraries or when certain operations cannot be expressed in DaeDaLus itself.